H3xept/CAELUS_Orchestrator/README.md

 ## Job error types
 `UNDEFINED_ERROR = 1`
-Description: An undefined error occurred.
+An undefined error occurred.

-Action: Unknown
+Suggested action: Unknown

 `JSON_READ_EC = 2`
-Description: Error while reading the json file
+Error while reading the json file

-Action: Fix the json file
+Suggested action: Fix the json file

 `MISSION_UPLOAD_FAIL = 3`
-Description: Error while uploading the mission file
+Error while uploading the mission file

-Action: Try again, the server may be overloaded
+Suggested action: Try again, the server may be overloaded

 `STREAM_READ_FAILURE = 4`

-Description: Error while reading the stream
+Error while reading the stream

-Action: Try again, the server may be overloaded
+Suggested action: Try again, the server may be overloaded

 `VEHICLE_TIMED_OUT = 5`
-Description: The vehicle timed out
+The vehicle timed out

-Action: Try again, the server may be overloaded
+Suggested action: Try again, the server may be overloaded

 `PREMATURE_LANDING = 6`
-Description: The vehicle landed prematurely
+The vehicle landed prematurely

-Action: Wait or check the vehicle's config / payload.
+Suggested action: Wait or check the vehicle's config / payload.
 There may be too much wind or the vehicle can't control properly.

 `UNKNOWN_VEHICLE = 7`
-Description: The vehicle config is unknown
+The vehicle config is unknown

-Action: Check the vehicle's name in the mission file.
+Suggested action: Check the vehicle's name in the mission file.

 `PX4_SIM_DESYNC = 8`
-Description: The PX4 simulator is desynced
+The PX4 simulator is desynced

-Action: Try again, the server may be overloaded
+Suggested action: Try again, the server may be overloaded

 `TOO_MUCH_WIND = 9`
-Description: There is too much wind for the vehicle to control properly
+There is too much wind for the vehicle to control properly

-Action: Wait for better wind conditions
+Suggested action: Wait for better wind conditions